Únětice culture: Trade

+Weights and money

 Analyses of Early Bronze Age rings, ribs and axe blades from across central Europe have found that they had approximately standardised weights and probably served as a form of commodity money.
 In the first centuries of the second millennium BC, increasing precision in exchange was achieved by the introduction of lighter ingots.
 Certain artefacts (e.g. ösenrings) may have also been used as a type of token-money.

-At the end of the Early Bronze Age rings and ribs were replaced by scrap and raw metal in the exchange process, indicating the development of weighing scales and the use of weighed metal as a means of payment.
-This weighing system may have emerged independently in central Europe through the serial production of bronze artefacts with a perceptible similar weight.
+At the end of the Early Bronze Age, rings and ribs were replaced by scrap and raw metal, indicating the development of weighing scales and the use of weighed metal as a means of payment.
+This weighing system may have emerged independently in central Europe through the serial production of bronze artefacts with perceptibly similar weights.

-In 2014 the largest known hoard of copper rib-ingots was discovered in Oberding, Germany, consisting of 796 ingots, dating from c.
+In 2014, the largest known hoard of copper rib-ingots was discovered in Oberding, Germany, consisting of 796 ingots, dating from c.
 1700 BC.
 The find is associated with the Straubing group.
 Most of the ingots were tied together with tree bast in bundles of ten, each individual ingot weighing approximately 100 grams on average and the bundles weighing approximately 1 kilogram each.
 Forty of these bundles were further grouped into bundles of ten (or 100 ingots).
 This indicates the use of a decimal system.
 The use of approximately 1 kilogram weight is also unusual as the kilogram was first introduced as a unit of measurement in 1793.

+'Enigmatic tablets'

-Numerous 'enigmatic tablets' (also known as Brotlaibidole in German) made from clay (and occasionally stone) have been found across central Europe and northern Italy, dating from the Early and Middle Bronze Age, including in sites associated with the Unetice Culture.
-The tablets are marked with sequences of geometric figures, such as circles, lines, points, crosses, etc. The function of the tablets is not clear and the meaning of the incisions has not yet been deciphered.
-The prevailing theory is that they served a purpose in long-distance trade, possibly of metals.
+Some Early and Middle Bronze Age sites across central Europe and northern Italy, including Únětice Culture sites, have yielded numerous small tablets made from clay (and occasionally stone) marked with sequences of geometric figures such as circles, lines, points, crosses, etc. The tablets are known as brotlaibidole in German ("breadloaf idols") due to their shape and size, and as tavolette enigmatiche in Italian ("enigmatic tablets").
+The function of the tablets is not clear and the meaning of the incisions has not yet been deciphered.
+The prevailing theory is that they served a purpose in long-distance communication or trade, possibly of metals.
+According to Harald Meller they probably represent a 'sign system' involved in trade.
+They are often found broken in two which may indicate some sort of credit/debt system.
+Part of a broken tablet was found within the rubble of the 'princely' burial mound of Bornhöck.
+Early examples have been found within Bell Beaker contexts in Italy, associated with metallurgical activities.

-In 2010 a major exhibition was organized on the 'enigmatic tablets' from the Archaeological Museum of Upper Mantua in Cavriana with the collaboration of thirty-five other museums.
-One hundred examples of enigmatic tablets were exhibited.
-In 2015 an international project was launched to study the tablets involving various Italian and foreign universities.
-The artefacts have been analysed and categorised using a three-dimensional scanning and measuring technique that allows for a precise morphological comparison to be made between tablets.